Detecting the flavor content of the vacuum using the Dirac operator spectrum: Summary

-\textit{Summary and outlook}:\ Based on the precise calculation of the spectral density $\rho(\lambda)$ of $D\!\!\!\!/$ on two lattice spacings with a statistical uncertainty at the 0.2\% level, we determine $\Sigma=(260(1)(2)\ \textrm{MeV})^3$ and $\Sigma_0=(233(1)(2)\ \textrm{MeV})^3$ at $\overline{\textrm{MS}}$ 2 GeV; and the pion decay constant in the $N_f=3$ chiral limit is $F_0=68(1)(3)$ MeV, where two uncertainties come from the statistics and systematics.
-Current statistics allow us to obtain a $\Sigma$ using $\rho(\lambda)$ with $\sim$ 3\% total uncertainty which is much lower than the most precise determination using the pion spectrum from RBC~\cite{Blum:2014tka} which uses the SMOM scheme directly at small $Q^2$ region, while the value from ETMC~\cite{Alexandrou:2021gqw} using the MOM scheme is in the middle. {Note that Ref.~\cite{Borsanyi:2012zv} uses the FLAG averages of the quark mass and did not calculate $Z_S$ directly, but most precise quark mass results use the SMOM scheme to suppress the systematic uncertainty from perturbative matching.} In the supplementary material, we argue that the MOM scheme should be preferred as being more reliable due to empirical ambiguities in fitting with the SMOM scheme (see also [27,48]).
-This issue should be considered in future studies{, and will also have similar impact on the quark mass determinations as hinted in the ETM work~\cite{Alexandrou:2021gqw}.}
+Based on the precise calculation of the spectral density $\rho(\lambda)$ of overlap Dirac operator on three lattice spacings with the statistical uncertainty at the 0.2\% level, we determine the chiral condensates in the $\rm SU(2)$ and $\rm SU(3)$ chiral limits to be $\Sigma=(265.4(0.5)(4.2)\ \textrm{MeV})^3$ and $\Sigma_0=(234.3(0.5)(25.8)\ \textrm{MeV})^3$ at $\overline{\textrm{MS}}$ scale 2 GeV.
+We also determine the pion decay constants $F=84.1(1.9)(8.0)$ and $F_0=58.6(0.5)(10.0)$ MeV, respectively.
+The two uncertainties are the statistical one and the systematic one.
+For $F_0$ and $\Sigma_0$, the large systematic uncertainties are dominated by the effects of the change of the low-energy constant $L_6$.
+In the discussion of non-perturbative renormalization, we argue that the MOM scheme should be preferred as it is more reliable due to empirical ambiguities in fitting with the SMOM scheme.

-At the same time, the physical light quark mass $m_l\sim 3$ MeV can make $Z_v(\lambda,m_l)$ differ from unity (in the chiral limit) by 10\% due to the enhancement of the chiral log.
-Thus we can use $\rho(\lambda)$ to determine the light quark mass precisely, up to the systematic uncertainty from NNLO corrections.
-On the other hand, we observe a clear $\lambda$ dependence of $\rho(\lambda)$ in the range of $\lambda \in (20, 100)$ MeV, and it can be explained by the strange quark mass dependence based on the $N_f=$ 2+1 NLO PQ$\chi$PT form.
-It means that the strange quark mass also has a significant impact on $\rho(\lambda)$.
+The analysis of the Dirac spectrum also allows us to determine the sea quark masses.
+Physically, this is because the light quark mass makes $Z_v(\lambda,m_l)$ in the chiral form Eq.~(\ref{eq:def}) differ from unity due to the enhancement of the chiral log and changes the overall value of $\rho(\lambda)$, while the strange quark mass accounts for the $\lambda$ dependence of $\rho(\lambda)$.
+Although with relatively large uncertainties, the capability of obtaining sea information using the Dirac spectrum is demonstrated.